 + Can students interested in the Nursing major visit the College and learn about the program?

 Yes.
 Students are encouraged to visit and attend an Information Session.
-During the academic year it may also be possible to tour the College of Nursing Clinical Simulation Laboratory.
-Call 413-545-5099 to make an appointment.
+There are scheduled tours of the College of Nursing Clinical Simulation Laboratory during the academic year.
+Please click here

 + How many men are in the four-year program?

 The number of men varies from year to year.
 There are usually anywhere from 3-7.